ASAG-ISCAS/BdryReach/README1.md

 #  Getting Started

-**We provide the Open Virtual Appliance (OVA) image which can quickly use our tool without any additional installation and configuration.**
+We provide the Open Virtual Appliance (OVA) image which can quickly use our tool without any additional installation and configuration.
+The virtual machine is installed with Ubuntu 20.04.3 LTS, **the username is laode and the password is 123456.**
-##  Load OVA
+#  Load OVA
 Open the ova file **Ubuntu_aeOS.ova** in VMware Workstation (or other virtual machines).
 The codes and executable files are located in the director **./home**.
 The source code of BdryReach is located in **./BdryReach_code** and the source code of CORA is located in **./CORA_code**.
 (Herein we see **./home** as the root directory.)
 ##  Replicating Experiments
 **The examples files are located in ./examples, which contains all the examples showcased in Table 3-5.
 It has tow folders, ./examples/BdryReach and ./examples/CORA, which include examples run by BdryReach (our tool) and CORA (compared tool) respectively.**